bellaliu2023/The-Physics-Grid/software.md

   ![QBlade](/images/qblade3.webp)

 - [RINGS](https://sourceforge.net/projects/rings-code/) - RINGS "Rigorous Investigation of Networks Generated using Simulations" is a scientific code developed in Fortran90/MPI to analyze the results of molecular dynamics simulations.
 Its main feature is the analysis of the connectivity using ring statistics.

+- [Rocstar](https://sourceforge.net/projects/rocstar/) - Rocstar is a multiphysics simulation application designed to do fluid-structure interaction (FSI) across moving, reacting interfaces.
+Rocstar couples multiple domain-specific simulation packages and disparately discretized domains and provides several simulation-supporting services including conservative and accurate data transfer, surface propagation, and parallel I/O. Rocstar is MPI parallel and routinely executes large simulations on massively parallel platforms.
+Rocstar was originally developed at the University of Illinois Center for Simulation of Advanced Rockets (CSAR) under Department of Energy ASCI funding.
+Ongoing development of Rocstar is conducted by Illinois Rocstar LLC with company IR&D and continued DOE SBIR funding.

 - [Sail7](https://sourceforge.net/projects/sail7/) - Sail7 is an analysis tool based on the linear panel methods.It is a derivative of xflr5.
 - [scikit-kinematics](https://github.com/thomas-haslwanter/scikit-kinematics) - Python functions for working with 3D kinematics